jbis95/3040_A2/README.md

 Go to ```github.com``` and enter username and password.

 ##### 2. Create a new repository
+On the main page, create a new repository.
+All the files created will be stored in this repository and accessible to anyone.

 ##### 3. Name the repository [user].github.io

 ##### 4. Copy/Paste resume into index.md
+GitHub Pages requires the file that renders the page to be named ```index.md```.
+Copy and paste the resume in Markdown into this file.
+Then your resume will show in raw Markdown at ```[user].github.io```.
+The next will allow the resume to look prettier by adding a theme.

 #### Step 3: Add a Jekyll theme